X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 WAI          Implied        $CB   1     3     -------- +c
 ```

 Effectively stops the processor until a hardware interrupt occurs.
-The intterupt
+The interrupt
 is processed immediately, and execution resumes in the Interrupt handler.

 NMI, IRQ, and RST (Reset) will recover from the WAI condition.